Trickyniv56/DisableStatus/README.md

 # DisableStatus

-Disables the online/offline status on people's discord avatars.
+Disables the online/offline status on people's discord avatars. \
+[WIP]- I'm still learning GIT and CSS, the mod works but it's not yet publishable